 Rome’s central location enables students to easily reach all area's of Italy.

-Fashion Design Labs enable students to perform tailoring activities, from the first steps to the most complex projects, thanks to state-of-the-art machines and tools.
-The Sewing Lab is equipped with industrial sewing machines, presses, and professional irons and standers, as well as male, female and child dummies.
-The Knitting Laboratory is equipped with machines for the creation of knitted fabrics, sewing machines and iron.
-In the Textile Laboratory there is drying equipment for fabrics and equipment for silk screen printing.
+The Fashion Design Area comprises numerous specialised laboratories that enable students to perform tailoring activities, from the first steps to the most complex projects, thanks to state-of-the-art machines and tools.
+The Fashion Design Lab is equipped with industrial sewing machines, presses, and professional irons and standers, as well as male, female and child mannequins.
+The Textile Lab is equipped with the tools required for the various stages of fabric dyeing, printing, waving and manipulations.
+The Knitting Lab is equipped with machines for developing the projects.
+The Textile Library is a place for research and study that holds a collection of for the main part coded and catalogued with technical data sheets that are organised into thematic macro-categories concerning fibres, yarns, types, finishings, ennoblements and their subcategories.

 Visual Arts Area Laboratories are dedicated to the several disciplines of artistic representation and enable students training with techniques and materials.
-The Painting Laboratory (Studio) provides easels, spaces and benches equipped for individual work.
+The Atelier provides easels, spaces and benches equipped for individual work.
 The Etching and Gravure laboratory is also fully equipped for printing.
 Students can also benefit from a Darkroom, specifically intended for developing photographic film.

 The Library is an important resource for students and teaching staff alike.
 It works in support of learning, teaching and research, providing books, films, dissertations, reports, and on-line resources.